beginning of content

 If you do have symptoms, they may include:

-If you do develop symptoms, usually they start 2 to 5 days after being infected with gonorrhoea.
+If symptoms develop, they usually start 2 to 5 days after infection.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.